 - Payslip from the last three months

-- Ultimate Beneficial Owner-related documents (e.g., identity documents, statutes)
+- Ultimate Beneficial Owner-related documents (for example, identity documents, statutes)

 - Politically Exposed Person (PEP) declaration